Azure/azure-tokens/docs/runtime-api-reference.md

 Try this operation out in VS Code under **Read token** section of the [.http file](/docs/runtime-api-reference.http).

-## Get valid access token

-A token can be retrieved by requesting a `POST` operation against `https://[token-store-name].westcentralus.tokenstore.azure.net/services/[service-name]/tokens/[token-name]` with the an empty body payload.
-The result should be `200 OK`.

-Try this operation out in VS Code under **Get valid access token** section of the [.http file](/docs/runtime-api-reference.http).

-Alternately, an access token only without the token metadata can be retrieved by requesting a `POST` operation against `https://[token-store-name].westcentralus.tokenstore.azure.net/services/[service-name]/tokens/[token-name]/accesstoken` with the an empty body payload.
-The result should be `200 OK`.

 ## Save token (after post-login redirect)

 Fully secure integration of Token Store with your web application requires implementing the post-login redirect pattern.
 Please refer to the [Phishing attack vulnerability](phishing-attack-vulnerability.md) topic for the reasons why this is required.
 The said pattern includes a last step of saving the token by requesting a `POST` operation against `https://[token-store-name].westcentralus.tokenstore.azure.net/services/[service-name]/tokens/[token-name]/save` with the payload below.
 The result should be `200 OK`.